NASA-ESA Mars Sample Return: Mars Ascent Vehicle (MAV)

 raising the periapsis and circularizing the orbit.
-The second stage is planned to be spin-stabilized to save weight in lieu of active guidance, while the Mars samples will result in an unknown payload mass distribution.
+The second stage is planned to be spin-stabilized to save weight, in lieu of active guidance, but the Mars samples will result in an unknown payload mass distribution.
 Spin stabilization allows the rocket to be lighter, so it won't have to carry active control all the way to orbit.

-Following SRM2 burnout, the second stage will coast for up to 10 minutes while residual thrust from the SRM2 occurs.
-Side-mounted small de-spin motors will then fire, reducing the spin rate to less than 40 RPM.
+Following SRM2 burnout, the second stage will coast for up to 10 minutes, while residual thrust from the SRM2 occurs.
+Small, side-mounted de-spin motors will then fire, reducing the spin rate to less than 40 RPM.
 Once the target orbit has been achieved, the MAV will command the MPA to eject the Orbiting Sample Container (OS).
-The spent second stage of the MAV will remain in orbit, broadcasting a hosted radio beacon signal for up to 25 days.
+The spent second stage of the MAV will remain in orbit, broadcasting a radio beacon signal for up to 25 days.
 This will aid in the capture of the OS by the ERO.

-MAV is scheduled to be launched in 2028 onboard the SRL lander.
+MAV was scheduled to be launched in 2028 onboard the SRL lander.